signaux-faibles/sf_datalake/README.md

 - `.pylintrc` - Configuration file for the python linter.
 - `pyproject.toml` and `setup.cfg` are configuration files for this package's setup.
 - `README.md` - This file.
-- `setup.cfg` - Configuration file for this package's setup by pip.

 # Documentation